-Schedule N - Pass-through Entity Withholding Tax Instructions
+Schedule N - Pass-through Entity Withholding Tax

-The S corporation, as a pass-through entity, must pay or withhold tax on behalf of each nonresident individual shareholder and each resident or nonresident trust business shareholder (collectively referred to as pass-through entity taxpayers) unless a withholding waiver request is made (see below).
+The S corporation, as a pass-through entity, must pay or withhold tax on behalf of each nonresident individual shareholder, each resident or nonresident business shareholder, and each resident or nonresident trust or estate shareholder (collectively referred to as pass-through entity taxpayers) unless a withholding waiver request is made (see below).
 An S corporation is not required to withhold Utah tax on a shareholder if:

-- the shareholder is exempt from taxation under UC §59-7-102(1)(a) or §59-10-104.1, - this corporation is a plan under IRC Sections 401, 408 or 457 and is not required to file a return under UC Chapter 7, or - this corporation is a publicly traded partnership as defined under UC §59-10-1403.2(1)(b).
+- the shareholder is exempt from taxation under UC §59-7-102(1)(a) or §59-10-104.1; - this corporation is a plan under IRC Sections 401, 408 or 457 and is not required to file a return under UC Chapter 7; or - this corporation is a publicly traded partnership as defined under UC §59-10-1403.2(1)(b)(iv).